KenStarry/KenStarry/README.md

 ### Hi there 👋

+- ⚡ Fun fact: ...
+The name KenStarry came from one of my highschool teachers who called me a star one time... and that's how KenStarry was born :sparkles:

 <!--
 **KenStarry/KenStarry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.